How to Optimize Data Loading in ETL Processes: Best Practices and Tools

 ✅ When to use JSON:

-✔️ For REST API, since JSON is the communication standard between web services.
+✔️ For REST APIs, since JSON is the standard communication format between web services.

-✔️ When a format is needed readable for humans and easy to process in multiple languages.
+✔️ When a human-readable format is needed and easy to process in multiple languages.

 ❌ When NOT to use JSON:

-🚫 If the dataset is oversize, since JSON takes up more space than other optimized formats.
+🚫 If the dataset is too large, since JSON takes up more space than other optimized formats.

 🚫 If you need efficient queries or fast data filtering (JSON has no native indexing).

-🚫 If the processing will be done on systems that do not support JSON well (some relational databases prefer tabular formats).
+🚫 If processing will be done on systems that do not handle JSON well (some relational databases prefer tabular formats).

-📌 Python example - Saving a DataFrame as JSON:
+📌 Python example - Save a DataFrame as JSON:

-📌 Advice: Use orient='records' to save each row as a separate object within a JSON array.
+📌 Tip: Use orient='records' to save each row as an independent object within a JSON array.

 🔹 What is it?

-Parquet is a binary format highly optimized for data storage and processing in Big Data and Machine Learning.
-It works very well for operations with a high reading and analytical load.
+Parquet is a highly optimized binary format for storage and processing of data in Big Data and Machine Learning.
+It works very well for operations with high read loads and analytics.

 📌 Example of how Parquet is stored internally